souravsingh/IPD-presentation/PITCHME.md

 #### What is Game Theory?

-Study Conflicts and Cooperation between various entities though <span style="color: #666666">Mathematical Models.</span>
+Study Conflicts and Cooperation between various entities though Mathematical Models.

+#### Let's Play!!

+Let's play a game to understand a bit on Game Theory- Guess 2/3rd of average.

+The aim of the game is to guess the 2/3rd of the average of your guesses.

+Numbers are restricted between 0 to 100, both inclusive.